 Of course, in order for an external door to fulfil its maximum potential, it must be paired with a suitable set of handles or doorknobs.
 Fortunately, we sell a wide range of such accessories, too – meaning that you’ll be able to personalise your door when it’s in position.

 Many of us prefer our front doors with glazing – as this allows light to get into the property, and helps us to see who’s at the door before we answer it.
-You’ll find glazing of every different sort among the items you see listed here – from grids of rectangular panels to semi-circular glass fans to the more traditional pair of vertical windows that we find on doors across the country.
+You’ll find glazing of every different sort among the items you see listed here – from the grids of the Cottage 4L, to semi-circular glass fans of the Empress oak, to the more traditional pair of vertical windows that we find on doors across the country.

 If you’re concerned about the thermal efficiency of your property, however, then you’ll want to ensure that the glass in your door isn’t allowing too much heat to escape.
 That’s why double (and even triple) glazing in doors is so valuable – by trapping a layer of inert gas between multiple layers of glass, we can restrict the flow of heat from the inside of your home to the outside, and thereby ensure that our spending on energy is minimised.